suhailashakiah/LungNoduleDetection/README.md

 ## 3. Testing and Analysis

-An accuracy of 41% was obtained as defined by our accuracy metric.
+An accuracy of 49% was obtained on randomly generated testing data that the model had never seen, as defined by our accuracy metric.
 For more details please refer to the jupyter notebook.